The history of a striking 17th century palatial home.

 Today the building is Grade-I listed.
 Made of red brick and white stone dressings, the house is set out in an E-plan layout.
 The original gateway to the estate is today marooned in the middle of the front lawn after the village green was enclosed by Charlton House’s owners, the Maryon-Wilson family in 1829.
 Meanwhile, in the back, the paved courtyard looks out over the Gardens, with some of the original estate forming Charlton Park behind.
 A part of a 19th century Ha-Ha remains today, while an ancient Mulberry tree in the front grounds is believed to date back to 1608.
 In the north-west corner of the grounds, overlooking the road, is a summer house or orangery, which was amazingly converted into public toilets in the 1930s.
 There is hope that the building will be restored in the future.

-Charlton House is open today as a community centre, featuring a tea room, library, language school and a function venue for weddings, conferences and meetings.
-Although the whole of the building is not normally open to the public, I joined a tour of the building during Open House London.
+Charlton House is open today as a community centre, featuring a tea room, Italian restaurant, library, language school and a function venue for weddings, conferences and meetings.
+Although the whole of the building wasn’t normally open to the public at time of writing, I joined a tour of the building during Open House London.
 As well as learning about the history of the building, I got to see the stunning fireplaces, plasterwork ceilings and original oak staircase.
 The Grand Salon is particularly impressive with its marble fireplace flanked by sculptures of Venus and Vulcan, with the Stuart coat of arms and the initials JR (King James) in the west bay and the motto ‘Ich Dien’ (German for ‘I serve’) in the east bay.

 - Charlton House, Charlton Road, Charlton, SE7 8RE.
-Nearest station: Charlton (trains from Charing Cross and Cannon Street).
-For more information, visit the Charlton House website.
+Nearest station: Charlton (trains from Charing Cross, London Bridge, St Pancras International and Cannon Street).
+For more information, visit the Royal Greenwich Heritage Trust website.

 The original oak staircase still exists in the building’s north east corner